11 Birthday Shot Recipes Worth Celebrating

 - Use infused simple syrups to add flavor and sweetness.

 - Add a dash of a flavored liqueur, such as a coffee-flavored liqueur.

 - Add creamy ingredients, such as Irish cream or RumChata.

-- Use exotic fruit juices.
+- Use exotic juices for fruity shots.

 Play With Garnishes